 Every few months there is a wave of emails about students wanting to intern at dotBunny.
 Sometimes, if I’m lucky, it is from a placement coordinator.
 Other times, it’s the student themselves pleading their case.
 I still try to look through all the HR emails, looking for that one person that sets themselves apart.
 Unfortunately, finding those gems has become more and more of a challenge as the years have gone by.
 Coupled with the obligation that I feel to provide value to an intern’s experience, it just isn’t in the cards.
 You should know your limits, and play within it!

 BUT I went to a game development program at college!

 No. There are some great things tucked just below the surface.
 Currently, in my opinion, the best grads in Ontario are coming from Sheridan College.
-The projects the grads produce speaks for itself, and has for many years.
-The way Sheridan has structured their curriculum and streams seems to just work.
+The projects the grads produce speaks for itself and have for many years.
+The way Sheridan has structured its curriculum and streams seems to just work.
 They also, as you would hope, have instructors and program developers with real industry experience.
 If you are looking for an online program, Full Sail remains one of the best online programs after all these years.
-Same idea with them, since their start, they have always tried to bring real world experience to their offerings and most people in the industry know about them.
+The same idea with them, since their start, they have always tried to bring real-world experience to their offerings and most people in the industry know about them.

 Yes, full disclosure, I hope to change this soon and do something with Fleming College, that was part of my pitch after all.

 Things I look for when looking at resumes/interns

 What an applicant has done.
 Plain and simple.
 I tell every single student I talk with; your portfolio must shine.
 Not from the content, you generate in school, but the content you create on your own time.
 I think almost everyone I know in the video games industry can pick out the school projects.
 There is nothing wrong with that!
 However, having content that says you’ve done something on your own time is more impressive and will open doors.
 It is almost like saying, yes, I do care about making games and do it when I’m not required.